 The National Press Foundation created the W.M.
-Kiplinger Distinguished Contributions to Journalism Award to honor persons who have, through their vision and leadership, strengthened American journalism and furthered the efforts to establish quality in American journalism.
-The award is presented at the annual Awards Dinner.
+Kiplinger Distinguished Contributions to Journalism Award to honor persons who have, through their vision and leadership, strengthened American journalism and furthered the efforts to establish the highest quality in American journalism.
+The award and a cash prize of $2,500 is presented at the annual awards dinner.

 Applications are not accepted for this award.

 Clark Hoyt will be honored with the W.M.
 Kiplinger Distinguished Contributions to Journalism Award for his achievements during a half century in journalism.